 So how do we, as breeders based in the Philippines, navigate this minefield?

-For us, it’s fairly simple — we do not mix the whites with other colors.
-We consider them as a distinct breed, which is how the FCI recognizes them anyway.
-Note that the US frowns upon the white mini schnauzer, because they question its ancestry.
-While the Philippines is under FCI jurisdiction, we personally recognize what the AKC says and also respect American breeders’ sentiments.
-So as not to put the pedigrees of any of our puppies into question, especially among our American and Canadian co-breeders, we do not allow our white mini schnauzer to stand as stud for any mini schnauzer that is non-white.
-To those who we have said no to, please understand that this is about safeguarding the integrity of our breed, as well as our kennel.
+For me, it’s fairly simple — I do not mix the whites with other colors.
+I consider them as a distinct breed, which is how the FCI recognizes them anyway.
+Note that the US mini schnauzer dog exhibitor community frowns upon the white mini schnauzer, because they question its ancestry.
+While the Philippines is under FCI jurisdiction, we personally recognize what the AMSC says and also respect American breeders’ sentiments.
+So as not to put the pedigrees of any of our puppies into question, especially among our American and Canadian co-breeders, I do not allow our white mini schnauzer to stand as stud for any mini schnauzer that is non-white.
+To those who I have said no to, please understand that this is about safeguarding the integrity of our breed, as well as our kennel.

 By the way, note that you cannot create a white by mixing a white with a non-white, unless that one carries a white gene.
 So if someone sells you a white mini schnauzer, please do check out its pedigree.